rbuerki/kpi-web-app-streamlit/README.md

 python src/preprocess.py
 ```

-This procedures starts by fetching thethe necessary data from the database and then performs the necessary cleaning and transformation steps.
+This procedure starts by fetching the result data from the database and then performs the necessary cleaning and transformation steps.
 Finally it saves the preprocessed data in CSV format.

 ---